About Moi

 I started blogging in 2007 under the name “The Young and the Infertile” to talk about my journey to become a mom.
 I finally became one in 2010 when Rex was born, but I still wanted to overshare blog so I changed names and just kept going.
 This was a good thing because after the infertility and miscarriage drama, I got post-partum depression, which I swear I did not get just to have something new to blog about.
-These days, as my tag says, I’m ok, you’re ok.
-But, I’ll still blog about why I’m ok and you’re ok.
+These days, I’m ok and working on staying ok.

 Other little funny things about me: I’m an only child.
 I suck at sharing.
 I curse alot.
 I’m an introvert.
 I’m an Atheist.
 I’m a photographer.
 I do crossword puzzles in pen.
 I quilt and make semi-useful things out of fabric.
 I’m a writer.
 I’m a reader.
-I’m certified with the dog to visit hospitals to provide pet therapy (read = he gets belly rubs for an hour and I get to stand there holding his leash).
-I have personalized license plates because I’m vain.
 I used to be a good speller.
 I was salutatorian of my high school class.
 I’ve been on the cover of Time.
-I’m pretty certain that I am the only living person in the United States to have my name (first combined with last).
-I’m learning how to knit.
-I play Mah Jongg with a lovely group of ladies each week.
+I’m a reformed pessimist.

 Hello, it’s lovely to meet you.
 I was going to comment on your Bloggy love post, but I inadvertently left one of those unattractive looking ping messages instead.